-As discussed above, the Earth receives $S_0/4 = 340 \text{ W/m}^2$ at the top of the atmosphere on a global average and, taking the planetary albedo into account, absorbs about 240 W/m.
+As discussed above, the Earth receives $S_0/4 = 340 \text{ W/m}^2$ at the top of the atmosphere on a global average and, taking the planetary albedo into account, absorbs about 240 W/m2.
 The rest is reflected directly back to space.
 Although this global mean already gives us a first order estimate of the mean global temperature, it cannot explain the diurnal, seasonal and geographical variations in temperature.
 Obviously, regions close to the equator receive more short wave radiation compared to higher latitudes when averaged over one year than the poles, leading to a geographical gradient in the radiation budget.
 Due to the inclination of the Earth axis relative to the planetary plane, however, the polar regions receive more incoming radiation in the respective summer season.
+This diminishes the geographic gradient.
+In fact due to the long daytime hours in polar regions the maximum in daily mean energy flux of more than 500 W/m^2 is encountered at the poles in the respective summer (Fig. 1.3).
+Vice versa, the highest incoming radiative flux encountered in the course of one day are found in the tropics when the Sun stands vertically above the observer (Fig. 1.3).

 Figure 1.2: Radiative balance of the globe.
-All energy fluxes are given in W/m [Wild et al., 2013].
+All energy fluxes are given in W/m2 [Wild et al., 2013].